The Most Powerful Question in Business: “What’s in It for Them”

 Five words.
 Seemingly simple.
 Remarkably powerful.

 There’s a saying in the business and design-thinking world that invites strategists to “solve the right problem.”
 Most business leaders are good at solving problems.
 Solving the right problem makes all the difference in your business outcomes.
 Asking the right questions leads us to solving the right problem.
-At Mth Degree we’ve used “What’s in it for them?” as a guiding question for much of our strategic work over the last couple of decades with remarkable results.
+I’ve used “What’s in it for them?” as a guiding question for much of my strategic work over the last couple of decades with remarkable results.

 Allow me to explain.